Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 Only by means of an IGUA in addition to an SCFD it becomes possible to determine whether or not an individual component constitutes an optimal or near optimal solution to some formalized engineering problem.

 Examples:

 \begin{itemize} \item Software metrics can be used to asses properties of programs.
 Higher complexity (in metric terms) may lead to lower utility.
 Performance metrics can allow performance analysis.
 Both metrics and utility criteria may be included in an IGUA. \item If a garbage collector features as a component in an SCFD (for a program execution architecture) it may be included to express in an IGUA what advantage the running programs may have from the GC's presence.
-If the system is multi-threaded there may be a vector of threads and the utility of the GC needs to be expresses with respect to the group as a whole. \item If within a distributed setting load balancing is applied the utility for each machine of the load balancing activity must be expressed.
-That may be done as a part of `IGUA'. \item If a multiprocessing system runs a thread called 'virus scanner' one expects an expression of the utility of this fact for other threads in the system (or at least for those threads that run so-called trusted code).
+If the system is multi-threaded there may be a vector of threads and the utility of the GC needs to be expressed with respect to the group as a whole. \item If within a distributed setting load balancing is applied the utility for each machine of the load balancing activity must be expressed.
+That may be done as a part of an IGUA. \item If a multiprocessing system runs a thread called ``virus scanner'' one expects an expression of the utility of this fact for other threads in the system (or at least for those threads that run so-called trusted code).
 For threads executing non-trusted code a formulation of negative utility is expected. \item If a component is said to achieve authentication its security needs to be asserted in terms of non-interference with respect to the behavior of other system components.
-This involves complex definitions regarding collective behavior which we suppose to be placed in a IGUA. \end{itemize}
+This involves complex definitions regarding collective behavior which we suppose to be placed in an IGUA. \end{itemize}

-\item{SCFP+IGUA+IGVA:} A further extension augments SCFD plus IGUA with an individual and group value analysis (IGVA).
+\item{SCFP+IGUA+IGVA:} {\em Incorporating an individual and group value analysis.} A further extension augments SCFD plus IGUA with an individual and group value analysis (IGVA).
 This is an even more involved class of definitions.
 Now there may be agents around which are equipped with objectives and expectations as well as values and norms.